API Stability Short-Term

 versionLanguageVersionInputTypeyes Short-TermThe language version used.
 See LanguageVersionInputType.

-For QueryConcatenationInfo, there are a couple possible values returned, which are listed below.
-One, though, has a few sub-choices of returned values — as shown in the example above.
-So be sure to click on the link to its table of parameters.
+For the returned datatype, there are a couple possible values returned, which are listed below.
+The one on query validation has some sub-choices — as shown in the example above.
+In particular, it leads to some diagnostic information that may help you to improve your queries.
+Be sure to click on the link to its table of parameters.

 Table: QueryConcatenationInfo